Evidence Synthesis Institute

 Application process

-The next Evidence Synthesis Institute will occur March 4-7, 2025 in a virtual environment.
-The application period for the March 2025 Institute is closed.
+The next Evidence Synthesis Institute will occur August 3-7, 2026 in a virtual environment.
+The application period will begin June 5th, 2026 and end June 17th, 2026.
+Applicant screening status will be shared by July 2, 2026.
 If you are interested in being notified when the next application period is announced, you can add yourself to our email list.

 Applications are screened and prioritized based on

 Send questions about the Evidence Synthesis Institute to [email protected].
-The March 2025 ESI is a partnership between University of Minnesota, Cornell University, and Carnegie Mellon University.
-It is currently funded by the University Libraries at University of Minnesota.
-Previously the ESIs were funded by IMLS (RE-246347-OLS-20).
+The August 2026 ESI is a partnership between University of Minnesota, Cornell University, and Carnegie Mellon University.
+It is currently funded by Sysrev.
+Previously the ESIs were funded by the University of Minnesota Libraries and IMLS (RE-246347-OLS-20).

 Online course and resources